ADHD, Love, and Rejection Sensitivity: A Balance Found by ADHD Therapists in McAllen, TX

 Welcome to the intersection of ADHD, love, and rejection sensitivity.

 If this resonates, you’re not alone.
 And that’s something to celebrate.
-With understanding and support—especially from an ADHD therapist who truly gets it—you can have stable, connected relationships without losing the spark that makes you, you.
+With understanding and support—especially from an ADHD therapist in McAllen, TX, who truly gets it—you can have stable, connected relationships without losing the spark that makes you, you.

 What Is Rejection Sensitivity (And Why Is It Common in ADHD)?